aws/karpenter-provider-aws/website/content/en/preview/reference/metrics.md

 - Stability Level: ALPHA

 ### `operator_nodepool_status_condition_transitions_total`
 The count of transitions of a nodepool, type and status.
+Labeled by the type, reason, and status.
 - Stability Level: BETA

 ### `operator_nodepool_status_condition_transition_seconds`
 The amount of time a condition was in a given state before transitioning.
+Labeled by the name of the nodeclaim, and the namespace.
 - Stability Level: BETA

 ### `operator_nodepool_status_condition_current_status_seconds`
 The current amount of time in seconds that a status condition has been in a specific state.
+Labeled by the name of the nodelcaim, namespace, type, status, and reason.
 - Stability Level: BETA

 ### `operator_nodepool_status_condition_count`
 The number of an condition for a nodepool, type and status.
+Labeled by the name, namespace, type, status, and reason.
 - Stability Level: BETA

 ### `operator_nodepool_termination_current_time_seconds`
 The current amount of time in seconds that a nodepool has been in terminating state.
+Labeled by name, and namespace.
 - Stability Level: BETA

 ### `operator_nodepool_termination_duration_seconds`
 Duration of NodePool termination in seconds.
 - Stability Level: BETA

-## NodeClass Metrics
+## EC2NodeClass Metrics

 ### `operator_ec2nodeclass_status_condition_transitions_total`
 The count of transitions of a ec2nodeclass, type and status.
+Labeled by the type, reason, and status.
 - Stability Level: BETA

 ### `operator_ec2nodeclass_status_condition_transition_seconds`
 The amount of time a condition was in a given state before transitioning.
+Labeled by the name of the nodeclaim, and the namespace.
 - Stability Level: BETA

 ### `operator_ec2nodeclass_status_condition_current_status_seconds`
 The current amount of time in seconds that a status condition has been in a specific state.
+Labeled by the name of the nodelcaim, namespace, type, status, and reason.
 - Stability Level: BETA

 ### `operator_ec2nodeclass_status_condition_count`
 The number of an condition for an ec2nodeclass, type and status.
+Labeled by the name, namespace, type, status, and reason.
 - Stability Level: BETA

 ### `operator_ec2nodeclass_termination_current_time_seconds`
 The current amount of time in seconds that an ec2nodeclass has been in terminating state.
+Labeled by name, and namespace.
 - Stability Level: BETA

 ### `operator_ec2nodeclass_termination_duration_seconds`